Fontana dei Quattro Fiumi: Design

 Each has animals and plants that further carry forth identification, and each carries a certain number of allegories and metaphors with it.
 The Ganges carries a long oar, representing the river's navigability.
 The Nile's head is draped with a loose piece of cloth, meaning that no one at that time knew exactly where the Nile's source was.
 The Danube touches the Pope's personal coat of arms, since it is the large river closest to Rome.
 And the Río de la Plata is sitting on a pile of coins, a symbol of the riches America could offer to Europe (the word plata means "silver" in Spanish).
 Also, the Río de la Plata looks scared by a snake, showing rich men's fear that their money could be stolen.
-Each is a river god, semi-prostrate, in awe of the central tower, epitomized by the slender Egyptian obelisk, symbolizing Papal power surmounted by the Pamphili symbol (dove).
+Each is a river god, semi-prostrate, in awe of the central tower, epitomized by the slender Egyptian obelisk (Obelisco Agonale), symbolizing Papal power surmounted by the Pamphili symbol (dove).
 In addition, the fountain is a theater in the round, a spectacle of action, that can be strolled around.
 Water flows and splashes from a jagged and pierced mountainous disorder of travertine marble.
 A legend, common with tour-guides, is that Bernini covered the head of the Nile as if the sculpture couldn't bear to look at the facade of the church of Sant'Agnese by his rival Borromini; in reality, the fountain was completed several years before Borromini began work on the church.

-The obelisk, made of Aswan granite, has an interesting history.
-It is connected with the emperor Domitian, and was originally thought to have come from the Serapeum, which the emperor rebuilt in A.D.
-80. However, it is equally plausible that the obelisk might have originated from the Temple of the Gens Flavia on the Quirinal Hill, built by Domitian dedicated to his family cult.
-The hieroglyphic inscriptions on the obelisk were of Roman authorship, offering a hymn to Domitian, and the deified emperors Vespasian and Titus, possibly on the occasion of something being restored.
-In the fourth century, the obelisk was relocated to the circus of the emperor Maxentius, located between the Church of St. Sebastian and the tomb of Cecilia Metella along the Appian Way, where it was found and moved to the Fountain.
-The circus – as well as the nearby villa and mausoleum – was first believed to be attributed to the emperor Caracalla, until excavations carried out by Antonio Nibby in 1825, in which an inscription identifying the ownership of the site was found.
-At each of the four sites of the obelisk is a tablet, containing Athanasius Kircher's translation into Latin of its hieroglyphs.